 When Did Snow Leopards Become Endangered

-- The IUCN Red List included snow leopard in Endangered species in 1972.
+- The IUCN Red List included snow leopards in Endangered species in 1972.

 - The following are some of the efforts that have been done to save the snow leopards: